 What is an actuary and what do they do?

 An Actuary is someone who uses mathematics, statistics, business and economics to measure and evaluate insurance and financial risks.

 For instance, an actuary will analyze all kinds of data to determine how likely it is for an 18-year-old male to get into an automobile accident, and then based on this decide what his car insurance rate should be.
 Actuaries also help companies establish their retirement plans, assist banks in managing their assets and liabilities, and determine how much an insurance company should charge for homeowners insurance.

-Students completing the UMF Actuarial Science program will have a solid foundation in the material for the actuarial industry’s first two exams and will have completed two and a half of the industry’s three required Validation by Educational Experience (VEE) requirements.
+Students completing the UMF Actuarial Science program will have a solid foundation in the material for at least two of the actuarial industry’s exams.
+The pass rate for actuarial exams by UMF students is well above the national average.

 Internships – Real-World Experience in the Actuarial Field

 At UMF you can find out, first-hand, what it’s like to work in the Actuarial field while you learn valuable career skills and develop a strong network of professional contacts.

 Here’s a short list of where our students have recently interned:

 - Sun Life Financial, Portland, Maine and Wellesley, MA

 - Maine Bureau of Insurance, Gardiner, Maine